sfrieson/node-ravelry/readme.md

 ### Basic Authorization

+Basic authorization is used for accessing the Ravelry's API endpoints that don't need authorization as well as your personal account's data.
+If that's all you need, you're good to go from here.

 ```
 var Ravelry = require('ravelry');
 var rav = Ravelry.basic({
-  ravAccessKey: xxxxxxxxxx,
+  ravAccessKey: xxxxxxxxxx, // also called Username in Ravelry Pro
   ravPersonalKey: xxxxxxxxxx
 });
 ```
-Basic authorization is used for accessing the Ravelry's API endpoints that don't need authorization as well as your personal account's data.
-If that's all you need, you're good to go from here.
-If you need to support accessing other users' data, then you'll need to use OAuth.

 See the examples folder for a more fleshed out example of basic auth.

-### OAuth1.0
+### OAuth1.0a

+To have other users sign into your app there is a little more work to do because of the OAuth framework.

 ```
 var Ravelry = require('ravelry');
 var rav = new Ravelry({